Executive Summary, Or How To Avoid Reading This Article

-There was much angst over the SHAttered attack against SHA1 when it was announced in early 2017.
-If you are concerned about this and its implications for Fossil, simply upgrade to Fossil 2.1 or later, and the problem will go away.
+There is much angst over the Shattered attack against SHA1.
+If you are concerned about this and its implications for Fossil, simply upgrade to Fossil 2.0 or later and the problem will go away.
 Everything will continue to work as before.
+All of your legacy repositories will continue to work and all of your old check-ins will still have the same name.
+Your workflow will be unchanged.

 But if you are curious and want a deeper understanding of what is going on, read on...